-James Nelson, CFA, Portfolio Manager, and Patrick Rien, CFA, Co-Portfolio Manager and Senior Research Analyst, have been jointly and primarily responsible for the day-to-day management of the Fund's portfolio since its inception on January 10, 2014.
+James Nelson, CFA, Portfolio Manager, and Luke Allen, CFA, Portfolio Manager, are jointly and primarily responsible for the day-to-day management of the Fund's portfolio.
+Mr. Nelson has been portfolio manager of the Fund since its inception on April 7, 2010 and Mr. Allen has been portfolio manager of the Fund since February 2016.